shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 bower install --save bootstrap angular
 {% endhighlight %}

 These commands create a directory `bower_components`, containing all the dependencies installed, each in its own sub-directory.
-With that in mind, we will be referencing our front-end dependencies, relatively to their catalogs within the `bower_components` directory.
+With that in mind, we will be referencing our frontend dependencies, relatively to their catalogs within the `bower_components` directory.

 Now let's write a build task for Gulp.
 Gulp is a streamed build tool.
 That means, that each operation you perform, passes its result to another operation as the input argument.
 So, for example, if you run `gulp.src('src/styles/*.scss')`, it will return you an object with the list of all the SCSS files and the magic `pipe()` method.
 And when you call the `gulp.src(...).pipe(scss())`, Gulp will pass that list to the SCSS compiler plugin, so you will get a compiled CSS code.
 That is, not a CSS file itself, but a compressed, merged, CSS file' content.